 No. A revaluation is a revenue-neutral process.
 It’s about fairness.
 The revaluation redistributes the existing tax burden based on current values.
 The City only collects the taxes necessary to meet the approved budget payments for the City, School, and County Budgets.

 You do not have to let the Assessor or Data Collector into your home.
-If you refuse entry, you will receive a 706-A request letter with questions about your property.
+If you refuse entry, you will receive a 706-A request letter with detailed questions about your property.
 If you do not respond to the request with the asked-for information or within the time frame required, the City will need to estimate your assessment, and you lose your right to appeal (as seen in this 706-A definition).

 If you think your assessment is too high after receiving the new assessment letter, you may schedule an appointment for a hearing.
 There you will be able to say why you think the assessment is too high, and adjustments will be made if necessary.